-- No vegetation clearance (e.g. use existing access tracks). - Survey and mark drill hole locations. - Micro-align the drill hole locations to avoid biodiversity features (e.g. threatened flora species, hollow-bearing trees, old-growth Spinifex).

-- Vehicles and construction plant and equipment will be washed down prior to entering any of the sites.
-Inspect vehicle exteriors and ensure all plant propagules (such as seeds) have been removed from vehicle tyres, undercarriages, grills, floors and trays. - Staff will wear PPE (clothing and footwear) that is cleaned of all plant propagules (such as seeds). - Dispose of weeds correctly by pulling out all of the plant and covering loads when transporting to a disposal facility licensed to accept green waste. - In the event of the presence of any declared priority weeds, manage them in accordance with the requirements of the Biosecurity Act 2015.
+- Minimise vegetation clearance (e.g. use existing access tracks and drill lines where possible). - Survey and mark drill hole locations. - Micro-align the drill hole locations to avoid biodiversity features (e.g. threatened flora species, hollow-bearing trees, old-growth Spinifex). - When creating access tracks, avoid biodiversity features (in particular old-growth Spinifex tussocks and large or hollow-bearing trees).
+Management of weeds, pests and pathogens - Vehicles and construction plant and equipment will be washed down prior to entering any of the sites.
+Inspect vehicle exteriors and ensure all plant propagules (such as seeds) have been removed from vehicle tyres, - undercarriages, grills, floors and trays. - Staff will wear PPE (clothing and footwear) that is cleaned of all plant propagules (such as seeds). - Dispose of weeds correctly by pulling out all of the plant and covering loads when transporting to a disposal facility licensed to accept green waste. - In the event of the presence of any declared priority weeds, manage them in accordance with the requirements of the Biosecurity Act 2015.

-Risk of harm/injury to fauna - Do not work within 50-100 m of an active Malleefowl mound. - Limit vehicle speeds on the Program site to minimise collisions with animals. - backfill cuttings sumps as soon as practicable after use to minimise the potential for fauna entrapment.
+Risk of harm/injury to fauna - Do not work within 200m of an active Malleefowl mound.

-Item Commitment A wildlife rescue organisation should be made aware of operations in case any injured fauna are found.
+Item Commitment Limit vehicle speeds on the Program site to minimise collisions with animals. backfill cuttings sumps as soon as practicable after use to minimise the potential for fauna entrapment.
+Timing of vegetation clearing to occur outside of cooler periods when fauna species may be in torpor/hibernation and are most at risk of injury or death.
+Avoid removing limbs/trees/shrubs containing active nests.
+A wildlife rescue organisation should be made aware of operations in case any injured fauna are found.
 If an animal is trapped or injured, an animal handling expert/wildlife carer or appropriately qualified ecologist would be contacted to assist with the capture and relocation or transportation to a qualified vet or wildlife rescue organisation.
 All animals encountered will be treated humanely, ethically, and in accordance with relevant codes under the NSW Prevention of Cruelty to Animals Act 1979.
 Clearing or disturbance of vegetation.
-Following completion of construction works, cleared areas within the Proposal footprint would be rehabilitated in an ecologically appropriate manner.
+Conduct pre-clearance surveys for Cobar Greenhood Orchid and Winged Peppercress prior to ground disturbance and/or vegetation removal.
+Undertake wider searches for the Cobar Greenhood Orchid and/or Winged Peppercress during suitable times (i.e. when environmental conditions prevail which are conducive to the orchid flowering).
+Where Cobar Greenhood Orchid and/or Winged Peppercress species are observed within the study site, move alignment/access to avoid individuals of the population.
+Rehabilitation Following completion of construction works, cleared areas within the Proposal footprint would be rehabilitated in an ecologically appropriate manner.
 Rehabilitation commitments The activity will be undertaken in accordance with the rehabilitation objectives and targets provided for this project.
 Risk assessments The titleholder must monitor the risks associated with activities and, if the risk associated with an activity changes, implement revised environmental management controls.
 Incident management The NSW Resources Regulator will be notified of all incidents in accordance with the requirements of EL 5359 (1992).
 Reporting Reporting to the NSW Resources Regulator and Mining, Exploration and Geoscience - Department of Regional NSW will be in accordance with the legislation and conditions of EL 5359 (1992).
-Codes of Practice 2024 Campaspe North Drill Program will be operated in accordance with: Exploration Code of Practice: Environmental Management Exploration Code of Practice: Rehabilitation Other (as applicable) No additional terms specified.
+Codes of Practice 2024 Goat's Tank Drill Program will be operated in accordance with: Exploration Code of Practice: Environmental Management Exploration Code of Practice: Rehabilitation Other (as applicable) No additional terms specified.